Skip to main content

 import { wrap } from "comlink";

-import type { IZkProverForReceiverClaimableUtxo } from "@umbra-privacy/sdk/interfaces";
+import type { IZkProverForETAIntoStealthPoolNote } from "@umbra-privacy/sdk/zk-prover";

 const worker = new Worker(new URL("./prover-worker.ts", import.meta.url));

-const zkProver = wrap<IZkProverForReceiverClaimableUtxo>(worker);
+const zkProver = wrap<IZkProverForETAIntoStealthPoolNote>(worker);

-const createUtxo = getCreateReceiverClaimableUtxoFromPublicBalanceFunction(
+const createNote = getATAIntoReceiverBurnableStealthPoolNoteCreatorFunction(

 { client },